Jbleezy/BO1-Reimagined/README.md

 * Added sound from Black Ops 2 that plays when attempting to fire without any ammo
 * Decreased first raise time from 2.4 seconds to 1.8 seconds
 * Fixed first raise animation lasting too long at the end
-* Unupgraded: impact damage - 2500
+* Unupgraded: increased impact damage from 1000 to 1500
-* Unupgraded: maximum explosion damage - 2500
-* Unupgraded: minimum explosion damage - 1250
+* Unupgraded: increased minimum explosion damage from 300 to 750
-* Upgraded: impact damage - 3000
+* Upgraded: increased impact damage from 1000 to 2000
-* Upgraded: maximum explosion damage - 3000
-* Upgraded: minimum explosion damage - 1250
+* Upgraded: increased minimum explosion damage from 300 to 1000

 #### Wunderwaffe
 * Can now down yourself with Wunderwaffe damage (previously could only take you down to 1 health but not down you)